-Sidearm: a back-up should he lose all of his other firearms, Heavy Duty always carries one of these weapons while on the job.
-This large handgun can be fired to inflict Typical (6) Shooting damage with a single shot, or Good (10) Shooting damage in a semi-automatic burst.
+Sidearm: a backup should he lose all of his other firearms, Heavy Duty always carries one of these weapons while on the job.
+This large handgun can discharge one round to inflict Typical (6) Shooting damage, or a three-round burst to inflict Good (10) Shooting damage.

 Ambidexterity: whether he was born with this ability or developed it with intense personal discipline, Heavy Duty has learned how to use both of his hands equally well.
 As such, he can perform tasks with both hands, sometimes simultaneously, with no Column Shift penalty.

 Guns: one part of Heavy Duty's basic training involved learning how to discharge firearms in a competent fashion.
 As such, when using standard, semi-automatic, or fully automatic rifles or pistols, or even weapons like a shotgun, he does so as though his Agility was +1 CS in rank.

 Marksman: Heavy Duty feels as intensely about rocketry as he does making music: each is like unto an art form, and he finds both immensely satisfying.
 When utilizing any line-of-sight weaponry, like his laser guided missiles, Heavy Duty does so at a +1 CS to his Agility.

 Martial Arts type B: another facet of his basic training, one that has been continuously honed in battle against Cobra, this talent describes Heavy Duty's ability to defend himself while unarmed.
 When attempting to hit in unarmed melee, Heavy Duty does so at his Fighting score +1 CS.